jdegand/testing-modal/README.md

 - The mat-input apparently has an animation so I had to ignore uncaught exceptions for the Cypress tests to work.
 - I updated `App.config.ts` to include provideAnimations() in the providers array, but the error still persists.
 There is a misconfiguration ?
 - My first thought on how to test a modal was to just use `document.querySelector` to grab the elements of the modal after a click on the button that brings up the modal.
-- Using `document.querySelector is kind of cheating`; you are not using testing library query selectors.
+- Using `document.querySelector` is kind of cheating; you are not using testing library query selectors.
 - The HTML doesn't provide much that is specific to each element that would make selecting each element easier.
 - I added data-cy attributes to the buttons because I had difficulty getting the click on the right part of the button.
 The buttons have multiple layers and targeting the inner layer prevents clicks from registering.